aws-robotics/ros_buildfarm/doc/jobs/ci_jobs.rst

 The build process in detail
 ---------------------------

-The actual build is performed within a Docker container in order to only make the declared dependencies available.
+The actual build is performed within a Docker container in order to ensure only declared dependencies are available.

 The actual build process starts in the script *create_ci_task_generator.py*.
 It generates three Dockerfiles: one to perform the *create-workspace* task to